VoIP for e-commerce companies

 Local numbers for online stores

-Local DID numbers in target markets.
-Customers prefer calling a local number instead of an international one.
+Customers dial a local number and reach your store — most will not call an international one at all.
 Local support numbers, country-specific e-commerce numbers, marketplace seller support, local return support, customer service by country, local campaign numbers.

 Orders